jjshanks/add-pod-label/Readme.md

 - GitHub Actions
 - Docker base images

-Dependencies are checked weekly and grouped by:
+Dependencies are checked weekly and updated via pull requests:
-- Kubernetes packages
-- Golang Docker images
+- Integration tests run automatically on Dependabot PRs
+- Updates are grouped by ecosystem to reduce noise
+- Security updates have higher priority

 ### Testing